rawiriblundell/wiki.bash-hackers.org/bash4.md

 The ''case'' construct understands two new action list terminators:

-The '';&amp;'' terminator causes execution to continue with the next action list (rather than terminate the ''case'' construct).
+The '';&'' terminator causes execution to continue with the next action list (rather than terminate the ''case'' construct).

-The '';;&amp;'' terminator causes the ''case'' construct to test the next given pattern instead of terminating the whole execution.
+The '';;&'' terminator causes the ''case'' construct to test the next given pattern instead of terminating the whole execution.

 See [[syntax:ccmd:case]]